Do these 9 things to get more visitors to your website

 I have a post on my blog that I wrote in August 2016.
 It continually outperforms other posts on my blog, with the vast majority of traffic via organic search.
 Last year, I reviewed it and updated it.
 I added some content, gave it a new call to action and refreshed the image.
 Another thing I did was to add links to other, relevant blog posts I have written.
 Updating old blog posts gives them a new lease of life and tells search engines that a page has been updated on your website.
 Once you’ve updated your posts, remember the point above!
 Share on social media and with your email list.
 Then work out ways you can repurpose this content.

 Be a guest blogger, invite a guest blogger

 Guest blogging is a great way to get your expertise in front of an audience that doesn’t know you yet.
-Make a list of the business owners you know and think about whether your content would be relevant for their audience.
-Approach them with outlines of the types of post you can write for them.
+Make a list of the business owners you know and think about whether your content would be relevant to their audience.
+Approach them with outlines of the types of posts you can write for them.
 Guest blogging is a great way to increase traffic to your website.
 Another approach to take is to invite people to guest blog on your website.
-Not only does this take the pressure off you writing content, but you also get a fresh perspective in an area that you may not be expert.
-The pay off is that the guest blogger will want to share their work with their network, giving you access to a wider audience.
+Not only does this take the pressure off you writing content, but you also get a fresh perspective in an area which you may not be an expert.
+The payoff is that the guest blogger will want to share their work with their network, giving you access to a wider audience.

 Track what’s working in getting you more visitors